Rokitopd94/fastai_course/lessons/lesson_2/course_files/README.md

-<<<<<<< HEAD
 # This is the excercise of lesson 2: deploy a DeepLearning model on a cloud platform or web service.
-In my case, I trained a bear identificator and I want to deploy it in HugginFace Spaces using gradio.
+In my case, I trained a bear identificator and I deployed it in HugginFace Spaces using gradio.

 Content of the files:
 1. bear-classificator-app.ipynb: notebook where the model is loaded from a .pkl file and the inference function, to be deployed, is defined.
 Also, it contains the lunching of the model.